-At UW-Madison, billing for tuition and University Residence Halls (University Housing) is separate.
-Each system has different billing and due dates and must be paid separately.
+At UW-Madison, tuition and housing charges are combined into one bill from the Bursar's Office for a more convenient, seamless bill payment experience.
 Below are descriptions of the offices that oversee financial matters, instructions on how to make payments, and other financial resources.

-Financial Offices
+Academic and Financial Offices